SciGA: A Comprehensive Dataset for Designing Graphical Abstracts in Academic Papers: Related Work

 \section{Related Work}

-\nbf{The Importance of GA and its Design} GAs enhance AAS and engagement on social media, serving as entry points for readers to explore scientific papers~\cite{kim2022Seeing, huang2018the-effect, kunze2021infographics, bennett2023ga, hoffberg2020beyond, chapman2019randomizad, ibrahim2017va}.
-At the same time, overly abstracted GAs can lead to misinterpretations, distorting the intended research message~\cite{jeyaraman2023ga, jeyaraman2023attract}.
-Structured design guidelines have been proposed to mitigate this issue~\cite{millar2022the-role}, but such rules alone are insufficient to fully address the diverse requirements of research, given that effective GA composition heavily depends on the specific context of each study.
-To address this complexity, GA design patterns have been explored to enable the creation of more compelling GAs~\cite{jeyaraman2023ga, jeyaraman2023attract}.
-Furthermore, the automatic generation of GAs directly from raw data has been proposed as a potential future direction~\cite{lee2023ga, kirukowski2023potential}.
-However, restricted access to GA samples from subscription-based journals limits large-scale analysis, preventing prior work from fully capturing the diversity of GA design.
-Our work pioneers a data-driven approach to GA research, laying the groundwork for automation and systematic exploration.
+\nbf{The Importance of GA and its Design} GAs enhance Altmetric Attention Scores and social media engagement, acting as effective entry points to scientific content~\cite{kim2022Seeing, huang2018the-effect, kunze2021infographics, bennett2023ga, hoffberg2020beyond, chapman2019randomizad, ibrahim2017va}.
+At the same time, overly abstracted GAs can lead to misinterpretations~\cite{jeyaraman2023ga, jeyaraman2023attract}.
+While structured design guidelines~\cite{millar2022the-role} and reusable design patterns~\cite{jeyaraman2023ga, jeyaraman2023attract} have been explored, these are often too rigid to address the diverse needs across research contexts.
+Furthermore, automatic GA generation has been suggested as a potential future direction~\cite{lee2023ga, kirukowski2023potential}, but its development remains limited due to the lack of accessible, large-scale GA collections, especially those restricted behind journal paywalls.
+Our work pioneers a data-driven approach to GA research, laying the groundwork for systematic exploration.
 Rather than imposing static design guidelines, we adopt a flexible, recommendation-based framework.
-To support this, we broaden the definition of GAs to include both explicitly designated GAs in open-access journals and de facto GAs within papers, significantly expanding the available data.
-This broader scope addresses accessibility limitations, enabling large-scale analysis of GA usage and design diversity.
+To support this, we collect both GAs from open-access journals and teasers, which we treat as de facto GAs, from within papers.
+This broader scope enhances accessibility and diversity for large-scale analysis.

-\nbf{Scientific Visual Communication} Efforts to enhance scientific communication have increasingly leveraged visual information from scientific documents; these include the automatic generation of figures using diffusion models~\cite{rodriguez2023fig-gen}, as well as the creation of presentation materials such as slides~\cite{fu2022doc2ppt, zheng2025pptagent} and posters~\cite{qiang2019learning, tanaka2024sci-post-layout}, aiming to support the effective dissemination of research findings.
-A method for generating summary pages of scientific papers employs the identification of the Most Informative Figures (MIFs), determined by word overlap between abstracts and figure captions~\cite{yamamoto2019automatic}.
-MIFs in this method correspond directly to figures that we define as serving as GAs within papers.
-However, this method remains preliminary for Intra-GA Recommendation, lacking quantitative evaluation and a systematic framework.
-To address these limitations, we formalize this task and introduce structured evaluation, incorporating word overlap-based and additional benchmark approaches, establishing a foundation for GA recommendation.